commercialhaskell/stack/doc/commands/script_command.md

     package and to report that it cannot load a module because it is a member of a hidden package.

-!!! warning

-    On Windows only, `stack script` can fail if building a required package or a dependency of a required package requires the registration in the relevant package database of a pre-compiled package in another package database.

-    A work around is to build the required package with the same configuration as will be used by `stack script`, causing the compiled package to then be present in the relevant package database, before invoking `stack script`.

 ## Compilation

 The source file can be compiled by passing either the `--compile` flag (no